 Our First Aid students were an enthusiastic and attentive group of school students, from about 8 to 15 years old, with some curious parents looking on.
-Ramesh Maharjan is a great teacher - lots of interaction and acting out various signs and symptoms - and he got a lot of laughs from his pupils.
-They moved to hands-on sessions on treatment of simple wounds, splinting and bandaging, while I started helping with the clinic, with the help of some medical students and junior doctors.
+Ramesh Maharjan is a great teacher - lots of interaction and acting out various signs and symptoms - and he got a lot of laughs from his They moved to hands-on sessions on pupils. treatment simple wounds, of splinting and bandaging, while I started helping with the clinic, with the help of some medical students and junior doctors.